Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 You can prune the shrub to any height you wish as it is a matter of taste, but avoid cutting the branches too far back to the major stem because they may not grow new branches.
 Make sure you sterilize your tools before you start using them to prevent the spread of disease.

 Remove any plant parts that are damaged, as well as other damaged or dead shoots, and remove the branches just above a stem junction.
-You should never prune this plant by removing more than a third of a stem, in order to leave the plant enough resources to continue flowering and remain a healthy plant.
+You should never prune this plant by removing more than a third of a stem, in order to leave the plant with enough resources to continue flowering and remain a healthy plant.
 You can remove bare or aging stems by cutting them at the base of the plant if it appears to be too dense.

-Pests/Diseases That Ruin Plants and Flowers
+Pests and Diseases That Ruin Plants and Flower

-Some of the pests are capable of destroying these critically endangered plants are Chinese rose beetles, aphids, and mealybugs.
+Some of the pests capable of destroying these critically endangered plants are Chinese rose beetles, aphids, and mealybugs.
 The beetles will usually leave unsightly holes in the leaves of the plant, but the aphids and mealybugs can be a problem around flower buds.